[Table of Contents]People old and young enjoy waxing nostalgic about

 Pluto's angular relationship

 the radio weather, according to Mr. Nelson.
 During the International

 Analyzing his data, Mr. Nelson found that the positioning of Pluto at

 - showed up on four of the six disturbances.
 Since Pluto's mean distance

-from the sun is 3,671,000,000 miles, its influence would seem to be far-reaching indeed.
+from the sun is 3,671,000,000 miles, its influence would seem to be

-the relationships of the planets and radio conditions on
+facts about the relationships of the planets and radio conditions on

 forecasts, and may be summed up as follows: